Isaac Christie-Davies

-Isaac David Christie-Davies (born 18 October 1997) is a professional footballer who plays as a midfielder for club Wealdstone.
+Isaac David Christie-Davies (born 18 October 1997) is a professional footballer who plays as a midfielder for Marsaxlokk.
 Born in England, he has represented both England and Wales at youth international level.

 Career

-Liverpool

-Christie-Davies made his professional debut for Liverpool on 17 December 2019, starting in the away match against Aston Villa in the quarter-finals of the EFL Cup.
-He was loaned out for the second half of the 2019–2020 season at Belgian side Cercle Brugge and scored in his first appearance, a friendly against FC Augsburg.
+Christie-Davies began his career with Chelsea, before moving to Liverpool in July 2018.
+He made his professional debut on 17 December 2019, starting in Liverpool's away match against Aston Villa in the quarter-finals of the EFL Cup.
+He was loaned out for the second half of the 2019–2020 season at Belgian side Cercle Brugge and scored in his first appearance, a friendly against FC Augsburg, however he failed to make a competitive appearance for the club.
 He was released by Liverpool at the end of the 2019–20 season.

-Barnsley

 Christie-Davies signed a three-year contract with Barnsley on 7 September 2020.
 On 29 January 2021, he joined Slovak Super Liga side Dunajská Streda on loan until the end of the season.

 On 8 June 2022, Christie-Davies joined Belgian First Division A side Eupen on a free transfer, signing a two-year deal.

-After more than a year without a club, Christie-Davies joined the Professional Footballers' Association training camp in the summer of 2025.
+Christie-Davies left Eupen in 2024, and after more than a year without a club, he joined the Professional Footballers' Association training camp in the summer of 2025.

-Wealdstone

 In November 2025, Christie-Davies joined National League club Wealdstone.
+He made a single appearance in the National League Cup before departing the club the following month.

+On 1 February 2026, Christie-Davies signed for Maltese Premier League side Marsaxlokk.